 Legislators know they are public servants, but you need to let them know what you want them to do.
 They are constantly bombarded with information and pressure from lobbyists and special interest groups but when they hear from constituents—especially many about the same subject—they not only listen, they will act.

 CFE/Save the Sound attorneys and advocates closely monitor legislation from the committee level all the way to the governor’s desk.
 Along the way, we collaborate with agencies, lawmakers, and fellow nonprofits to help create and shape legislation to protect your environment.
 We also go on the defensive to protect rollbacks of good environmental policies and laws already in place.

 As we work on each bill, we will share information with you via email, often with a form you can use to send a message directly to your legislators with all the necessary details of why they should support or oppose the legislation.
 We try to use simple language for legislators to quickly understand the issue and recognize your position as a constituent.
 A helpful tip is that it’s always important to personalize form letters if you can—this helps your legislators understand what’s truly important to you and why.
-Test it out with this first advocacy letter of the season about energy efficiency and clean energy funds!

 We will also keep you posted about important committee hearings where you can testify in person or walk you through how to send in testimony on specific bills.
 It’s advocates like you that help shape future environmental law in Connecticut.

 More Ways to Help